mcgtrt/go-puerto/README.md

 Tired creating project skeleton from scratch?
 Here's what you get with `go-puerto`

 - Domain Driven Design (DDD) Architecture
-- Built in context-driven routing with error handling
+- Built in context-driven routing with global error handling
-- Automatic store connections (MongoDB, Postgres, Valkey)
+- Automatic store connections (MongoDB, Postgres, Valkey - you chose which)
-- Automatic configuration from .env
+- Automatic configuration from `.env` with validators
-- Compile-ready a-h/templ templates and layouts
+- Compile-ready a-h/templ templates and layouts (with css reset)
-- Auto imported HTMX and (optional) Alpine.js
+- Auto imported HTMX (Alpine.js is optional)
-- Internationalisation (website language + used currency)
+- Internationalisation (one click website's language and currency switch)
-- Built-in AES encryption/decryption
+- Built-in AES encryption/decryption, advanced email, password, and other validators
-- Latest go-chi router
+- Ready to go web and file server
-- Web and file server
+- Ultra useful middlewares with chi routing

-- Ultra useful middlewares
+Full test coverage!!!

 ## Requirements